Arithmetics in number systems with cubic base: Case with two negative conjugates

 \end{prop}

 If $z=0$, then we can easily check that $L_{\oplus}(\beta)\geq a+2$.
 For $z=2$ and low values of the coefficient $a$, we can see our situation in Table \ref{tab:5}.

 In \cite{AmMaPe2}, the authors have found better lower bound on $L_{\oplus}(\beta)$ for $b=1$.
-Neverthless, it would be interesting to examine how precise is this bound for large values of the coefficient $b$.
-In the rest of the paper, we will derive the upper bound for several bases of this type, in some cases, we will obtain the exact value of $L_{\oplus}(\beta)$.
+Neverthless, it would be interesting to examine how precise is our bound for large values of the coefficient $b$.
+In the rest of the paper, we will derive an upper bound for several bases of this type.
+In some cases, we will obtain the exact value of $L_{\oplus}(\beta)$.